|The Smuggler - and her get-away vehicle.|

 “It’s a very strong alcoholic drink.
 From Mexico.
 With a worm in the bottom.”

 The ‘liquid’ was duly poured out, worm and all, and good old 100 proof ranch sulphur water poured back in.

 Mom went back to the kitchen and my brother went back to his dusting.

 All was well.

-But I can’t help but think about my teetotaling Mom bringing her three bottle of tequila across two borders.
+But I can’t help but think about my teetotaling Mom bringing her three bottles of tequila across, not one, but two borders.

 It’s always the ones you don’t suspect . . .